Yorker: flat, predictable

 Does Yorker support private locations like Datadog does?

 Yes.
 Yorker private location agents are included in the platform plan ($29.99/month) with a 50% discount on private-location run consumption.
-They poll outbound-only — no inbound firewall rules required.
+They poll outbound-only, with no inbound firewall rules required.
 Datadog private locations require installing the Datadog Agent container in your network and configuring it as a Synthetics location.

 Related Reading